jenskutilek/RedArrow-Glyphs/README.md

 RedArrow-Glyphs
 ===============

-Glyphs users can also have red arrows.
+Now Glyphs users can also have red arrows!

 This plugin points at possible outline errors, like FontAudit in FontLab Studio.

+If you are using Glyphs 2, please use [the glyphs2 branch](https://github.com/jenskutilek/RedArrow-Glyphs/tree/glyphs2) of RedArrow.

 ![](screenshot.png)